rcgonzalez9061/afib-detection-blog/Blog.md

 # Detecting Atrial Fibrilation with 1-D CNNs

 So I recently bought an Apple Watch.
-It was on sale for a pretty good deal and I’ve been wanting one for quite a while, so I just had to get it.
+It was on sale for a pretty good deal and I've been wanting one for quite a while, so I just had to get it.
 Like I normally do with all of my recently purchased gadgets, I played around with it in the middle of the night to figure out all of its features.
-This led to me discovering the ECG feature which intrigued me, so I set out to recreate a similar system to detect Atrial Fibrillation (AFib) like Apple’s implementation does.
+This led to me discovering the ECG feature which intrigued me, so I set out to recreate a similar system to detect Atrial Fibrillation (AFib) like Apple's implementation does.

 The thing is, I had no prior experience with ECGs.
-Most of what I know is focused around computers, so the biomedical domain isn’t really my specialty.
+Most of what I know is focused around computers, so the biomedical domain isn't really my specialty.
 However, I thought this project would serve as a good exploration into the domain.

 **TLDR;** I got an Apple Watch.
 It can do ECGs.
 I wanted to replicate that and learn more about ECGs.